Rikiwastaken/Squarell/README.md

 - Pressure Plate: Power supply that is activated only when a block is on it.
 Also works with Alphonse.
 - Doors: Acts as a wall unless powered.
 - Conveyor Belt: If powered, pushes player and movable blocks.
 Available in all directions.
+- Magnet Tile: Attracts or repels movable metallic objects when powered.

 ### Obstacles
 - Wall: Can't walk through or pull objects on the other side.